Writing Contemporary History with Social Data: Plans for a Digital Infrastructure

 This is where the working group ‘Social Data and Contemporary History’, headed by Lutz Raphael (University of Trier) and Christina von Hodenberg (GHI London), comes in.
 Its aim is to open up the research potential of quantitative and qualitative social data.
 The working group, funded by the Werner Reimers Foundation (Bad Homburg) since 2017, holds annual workshops that bring together historians, social scientists working in historical fields, and representatives of data-holding institutions.
 There are certain overlaps with the current initiative to create national research data infrastructures (NFDI) in Germany.

-In September 2019, the German Research Foundation (Deutsche Forschungsgemeinschaft) approved a two-year feasibility study that started on 1 January 2020 with two employees working in Cologne and Berlin.
-In order to promote networking among historians, the Historikertag to be held in October 2021 will have a section to discuss the potential and challenges involved in developing a research data infrastructure for the use of social data by historians.
-A workshop to be held at the GHI London in the autumn of 2021 will further intensify the dialogue between curators of data, economic and social historians, contemporary historians, and practitioners in related social science disciplines.
+In September 2019, the German Research Foundation (Deutsche Forschungsgemeinschaft) approved a feasibility study that ran from early 2020 to late 2022, with two employees working in Cologne and Berlin.
+In order to promote networking among historians, the Historikertag held in October 2021 featured a section to discuss the potential and challenges involved in developing a research data infrastructure for the use of social data by historians.
+Workshops held at the GHI London in the autumn of 2021, and in Bad Homburg in November 2022 further intensified the dialogue between curators of data, economic and social historians, contemporary historians, and practitioners in related social science disciplines.
 The GHI London is particularly committed to promoting international dialogue beyond Germany’s borders.

 Christina von Hodenberg’s commitment to a new infrastructure for the use of social data in historical research goes back to her work on the documents of the Bonn longitudinal study of aging (BOLSA, 1964–84).
 Her book Das andere Achtundsechzig: Gesellschaftsgeschichte einer Revolte expanded the source basis for the historicization of the 1968 student protests by using, for the first time, the heterogeneous gerontological social data of this collection, which includes taped surveys, SPSS datasets, and patient files.
 The Volkswagen Foundation financed a project to digitize these sources and enrich them by capturing metadata, which was conducted by Katrin Moeller (Martin Luther University of Halle-Wittenberg) and Christina von Hodenberg and completed in 2020.
 Since then, the BOLSA sources have been made accessible to researchers and archived for the long term in an online portal developed by the Historical Data Centre Saxony-Anhalt at the Martin Luther University of Halle-Wittenberg.